microsoftgraph/microsoft-graph-docs-contrib/concepts/extensibility-open-users.md

 ## Step 2.
 Retrieve roaming profile information

-When the user signs in to the app from another device, the app calls Microsoft Graph to retrieve the user's profile details and expand the **extensions** navigation property to get their roaming settings.
+When the user signs in to the app from another device, the app calls Microsoft Graph to retrieve the user's profile details and expand the **extensions** navigation property to get their roaming settings, then uses this data to provide the same experience as on the other device.

 ### Request

 # [HTTP](#tab/http)
 <!-- {